Fast approximations of pseudo-observations in the context of right-censoring and interval-censoring: Illustrative real data examples

-Finally, based on the approximated formulas developed in this paper, the whole procedure (computation of the pseudo-observations and implementation of the generalised estimating equations) took about $1.78$ seconds.
-The method was not implemented using the classical jackknife method but according to the simulation study it would have taken more than $4$ hours to obtain the pseudo-observations, since in the simulation study the time for the jackknife procedure was evaluated at more than $1$ hour for $n=1,000$ (see Sections~\ref{sec:simuIC} and~\ref{sec:simuIC2}).
+Finally, based on the approximated formulas developed in this paper, the whole procedure (computation of the pseudo-observations and implementation of the generalised estimating equations) took about $1.78$ seconds for the RMST analysis (the computation times are similar for the other two models).
+The method was not implemented using the classical jackknife method but according to the simulation study it would have taken $29.8$ minutes to obtain the pseudo-observations, since in the simulation study the time for the jackknife procedure was evaluated at 6.7 minutes for $n=1,000$ (see Sections~\ref{sec:simuIC}).
 Also, the results would have been identical, thus highlighting the relevance of the proposed approach in practical situations.